 Another customer segment that is particularly powerful for Bonobos is high-value customers.
 Bonobos uses Custora’s predictive CLV analysis to identify their top customers as early as their first purchase.
 Bonobos uses this information to ensure their top customers – and future top customers – are getting the attention they deserve.

-The Results: Customer-focused marketing and improved customer experience.
+Customer-focused marketing and improved customer experience.
 Real, measurable lift.

 The ability to identify high-value customers has transformed Bonobos’ approach to relationship marketing.
 “Top customers” receive additional services, such as handwritten thank you notes from the Bonobos customer service team.
 Using Custora, Bonobos measured the impact of these notes on incremental revenue and repeat purchase rate, and saw a positive lift.
 Top customers also receive perks such as exclusive event invites and early access to new merchandise.